-Born Phillip Houston Coe in July, 1839 in Gonzales, Texas, to Elizabeth Parker Coe and Phillip Haddox Coe, Phil would grow up to be called one of the greatest gunfighters of Texas.
+Born Phillip Houston Coe in July 1839 in Gonzales, Texas, to Elizabeth Parker Coe and Phillip Haddox Coe, Phil would grow up to be called one of Texas’ greatest gunfighters.

-In September, 1861 he joined the Confederate forces in Houston, Texas to fight in the Civil War and was quickly made a 3rd Lieutenant.
-However, just a few months later, in December, he was mustered out due to illness.
+In September 1861, he joined the Confederate forces in Houston, Texas, to fight in the Civil War and was quickly made a 3rd Lieutenant.
+However, just a few months later, he was mustered out due to illness in December.

-After the war over, it is thought that he served with Ben Thompson under Emperor Maximilian in Mexico.
-It was under famous gunfighter and gambler, Ben Thompson, that Coe would hone his shooting and gambling skills.
+After the war was over, it is thought that he served with Ben Thompson under Emperor Maximilian in Mexico.
+Under famous gunfighter and gambler Ben Thompson, Coe would hone his shooting and gambling skills.

 By late 1869 he was in Brenham, where his sister, Delilah, and her family lived.
-There, he met and gambled with such notorious individuals as James Madison Brown, John Wesley Hardin, and William P. Longley.
-Next he went to Salina, Kansas in 1870, but by May, 1871 he had moved on to the wild Kansas cowtown of Abilene.
-Also there were Ben Thompson and Bill Hickok, who was serving as city marshal.
+He met and gambled with such notorious individuals as James Madison Brown, John Wesley Hardin, and William P. Longley.
+Next, he went to Salina, Kansas, in 1870, but by May 1871, he had moved on to the wild Kansas cowtown of Abilene.
+Also, there were Ben Thompson and Bill Hickok, who was serving as city marshal.

-Coe and Thompson soon went into a partnership operating the Bull’s Head Saloon, one of the wildest places in the already wild cowtown.
-This, of course, created dissension between Thompson and Coe with City Marshal, Bill Hickok.
-Though there were a number of disagreements, tension rose again when Thompson and Coe hanged an oversize painting of a Texas Longhorn, complete in its “full masculinity” at the Bull’s Head Saloon.
+Coe and Thompson soon entered a partnership operating the Bull’s Head Saloon, one of the wildest places in the already wild cowtown.
+This, of course, created friction between Thompson and Coe with City Marshal Bill Hickok.
+Though there were several disagreements, tension rose again when Thompson and Coe hanged an oversize painting of a Texas Longhorn, complete in its “full masculinity” at the Bull’s Head Saloon.
 Most Abilene townspeople were offended by the sign and demanded the animal’s anatomy be altered.
 As a result, Hickok stood by with a shotgun as the necessary deletions were made to the painting.
-The tension was, no doubt, so thick it could be cut with a knife, and the alteration was made without serious incident.
+No doubt, the tension was so thick it could be cut with a knife, and the alteration was made without serious incident.

-Though Coe and Hickok continued to have a number of disagreements, and it was well known the two disliked each other, Thompson and Hickok never had problems with each other, seemingly having a mutual respect for each other’s reputations.
+Though Coe and Hickok continued to have several disagreements, and it was well known the two disliked each other, Thompson and Hickok never had problems, seemingly having mutual respect for each other’s reputations.

-Later, Thompson left town and Coe sold his interest in the saloon, although he remained on as a gambler.
-When Hickok and Coe began to court the same woman, rumors started to circulate that each planned to kill the other.
-At one point, Coe and Hickok passed words during a disagreement, during which Coe bragged of his expertise in shooting, with Coe reportedly stating he could “kill a crow on the wing”, to which Hickok replied: “Did the crow have a pistol?
+Later, Thompson left town, and Coe sold his interest in the saloon, although he remained a gambler.
+When Hickok and Coe began to court the same woman, rumors circulated that each planned to kill the other.
+At one point, Coe and Hickok passed words during a disagreement, during which Coe bragged of his expertise in shooting, with Coe reportedly stating he could “kill a crow on the wing,” to which Hickok replied: “Did the crow have a pistol?
 Was he shooting back?
 I will be.”

-It was the end of the cattle season and Coe, along with a number of Texas cowboys were celebrating by drinking and carousing in Abilene’s numerous saloons.
-As the cowboys neared the Alamo Saloon a vicious dog tried to bite Coe, and the gunman took a shot at him.
+It was the end of the cattle season, and Coe and several Texas cowboys were celebrating by drinking and carousing in Abilene’s numerous saloons.
+As the cowboys neared the Alamo Saloon, a vicious dog tried to bite Coe, and the gunman took a shot at him.
 Though he missed the dog, Hickok appeared just minutes later to investigate the gunfire.